CONFAST® - 1/4" x 1-1/4" Hex Head Stainless Steel Concrete Screw

 |Length Measurement||Underneath head|

-The anchor is made from Carbon Steel, and is Blue.
+The anchor is made from 410 Stainless Steel and is silver coated.
 This anchor is designed for use in Concrete, Block, and Brick.

-The anchor is designed for use in a Dry environment.
+The anchor is designed for use in a moist environment.

 The anchor is a Hex Washer head and is designed to allow the head to sit on top of the surface of the item being attached.